WorkSpaceMan/jxp/docs/schemas.md

 };

 // Finally, we export our model.
-Make sure to change the name! const Test = Schema.model('Test', TestSchema);
+Make sure to change the name! const Test = JXPSchema.model('Test', TestSchema);
 module.exports = Test;
 ```

-The `new Schema(definition, options)` function takes two parameters, the first being the schema definition, and the second options for the schema.
+The `new JXPSchema(definition, options)` function takes two parameters, the first being the schema definition, and the second options for the schema.

 ## Definitions